terryaney/KatApp/scripts/readme.md

 ## v-ka-template

 The `v-ka-template` directive is responsible for manually rendering a template with or without a data source.
 The data source can be a simple javascript object or it can be an array of data (usually obtained via [rbl.source()](#iapplicationdatarblsource)).
 When the source is an `Array<>`, the template can get access to this property via the scope's `rows` properties.

+- [v-ka-template Model](#v-ka-template-model) - Discusses the properties that can be passed in to configure the `v-ka-template` directive.
+- [v-ka-template Scope](#v-ka-template-scope) - Discusses how/which properties are exposed on the `v-ka-template` scope and can be used in Kaml View markup.
+- [v-ka-template Samples](#v-ka-template-samples) - Examples illustrating different scenario usages for `v-ka-template` directive.

 ### v-ka-template Model